 (Section 484C of the Higher Education Act of 1965, as amended, or 20 U.S.C.
 1091c &

 Uniformed Services Employment and Reemployment Rights Act (USERRA) (38 U.S.C.
 4301- 4334)

 Wisconsin Statute §38.12.12, Western offers eligible Veterans and service members the opportunity to receive priority course enrollment dates assigned by admission status.
 This priority applies to service members who have served or are currently serving on active duty under honorable conditions in the U.S. Armed Forces.
 Priority enrollment does not extend to eligible dependents.

 - Service members interested in priority enrollment must submit eligible documents verifying service member status to Western's Veteran Services Office.
 Once initial eligibility for priority registration at Western has been established, students will be assigned a priority enrollment appointment based on their admission status.

-2015 Wisconsin Act 21-AN ACT to amend 38.24 (3) (a); and to create 38.24 (3m) of the statutes; relating to: charging resident fees to nonresident veterans and their family members attending technical colleges
+Wisconsin Statute §38.24 (3) relating to charging resident fees to nonresident veterans and their family members attending technical colleges

 - A Veteran living in this state, regardless of whether the veteran is a resident, if the veteran was discharged or released from at least 90 days of active service within the three years before the date of enrollment in the technical college; and